MichaelCurrin/javascript-bundling-quickstarts/README.md

 ## Featured tools

 There are standalone examples in this project in the [quickstarts](/quickstarts/) directory.
 Each can be run locally to demonstrate how to use one or more of these JS tools.
-Some include an `index.html` to test the JS in the browser.

-- Webpack
+- Webpack (bundle)
-- Browserify
+- Browserify (bundle)
-- Babel - transpile from ES6 to older JS
+- Babel (transpile from ES6 to older JS)
-- TypeScript - transpile to JS
+- TypeScript (transpile to JS)

+Some sections include an `index.html` to test the JS in the browser.

-Most of this project is based on this article - [Understanding JavaScript Modules: Bundling & Transpiling](https://www.sitepoint.com/javascript-modules-bundling-transpiling/) (Sitepoint post, 2016)
+Most of this project is based on this article - [Understanding JavaScript Modules: Bundling & Transpiling](https://www.sitepoint.com/javascript-modules-bundling-transpiling/) (Sitepoint post, 2016).
+There are other tools covered there which are similar to the ones above.
+The article says that this area is _complicated_.

+Are you tired of choosing and managing tools to bundle JS, transpile to older JS, transpile TS to JS and to run tests?
+Then look into [Deno](https://github.com/MichaelCurrin/dev-cheatsheets/tree/master/cheatsheets/javascript/deno) - it is a modern alternative to NodeJS by the same author and it provides all the functionality just mentioned without extra depenedencies.

 ## Requirements